-The accounting policies set out below have been applied consistently to all periods presented in these financial statements, except as described in Note 5.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements.

 Functional and presentation currency

 The financial statements are presented in Canadian dollars, which is the Bank's functional and presentation currency.
 All financial information presented in Canadian dollars has been rounded to the nearest thousand unless otherwise indicated.